 A Tailored Online Checkout Process

 Companies invest considerable resources in acquiring new customers.
 So when shoppers are ready to make a purchase and eager to spend money, why risk losing them by hampering the payment process?
-Or worse, why deny their transaction over fear of fraud?
+Or worse, why deny their transaction over the fear of fraud?
 Mutually important, security and customer experience should not represent conflicting interests: just like customer experience, fraud prevention can be designed with purpose, optimized, and personalized.

 Finally, merchants can use friction as a way to salvage a legitimate order in danger of being declined: asking shoppers for an additional email address or phone number while they’re still in the checkout phase adds minimal friction, but can help redeem as many as 50% of orders merchants would have otherwise declined.